 1. Delayed or Denied Claims

 Paying their medical bills on time might take a lot of work.
 Insurance companies often turn down or put a patient’s payment claim on hold due to incomplete paperwork, mistakes, or disagreements about responsibility.
-Getting healthcare reimbursement issues for even minor errors on a medical compensation form might take a long time.
+Small mistakes in medical billing reimbursement forms often result in delayed payments.
 Insurance companies may also decline to pay for services not covered by their plan or that the policyholder does not need.
 It may be necessary for those who assumed their insurance would cover treatments to foot the bill themselves.

 2. High Out-of-Pocket Costs